gard-projects/machine-learning/ShallowLearning/NaiveBayes/README.md

 $p_{k,i}$ is the probability of a feature $x_i$ given a class $C_k$ (denoted by `i` and `k` respectively).
 In other words:
 $$p_{k,i} = P(x_{i} | C_{k})$$

+&nbsp;

+Another big difference is how the `fit(...)` function is constructed.
+In **Gaussian Naive Bayes** we compute the mean $\mu$ and variance $\sigma^{2}$ for each feature $x_i$ given some class $C_k$.
+While in **Multinomial Naive Bayes** we compute the number of samples in a given class `self.class_count_` and the word count for the given class `self.word_count_`.
+These are necessary when computing the respective likelihoods.
+Both approaches compute the prior probabilities, either in the log or normal form.

+&nbsp;

+Lastly the use cases for these two approaches are slightly different. **Gaussian Naive Bayes** is typically used for regression or classification problems with continuous features, while **Multinomial Naive Bayes** is used in text classification and document categorization.